adidas Adizero Evo SL Running Shoe Review

 ASICS NOVABLAST 5

 The ASICS NOVABLAST 5 and the adidas Adizero Evo SL both deliver impressive versatility, but each shines in different areas.
-The NOVABLAST 5 provides deeper, more protective cushioning, making it ideal for long runs and daily training, particularly if you prioritize plush comfort.
+They both offer protective cushioning, making it ideal for long runs and daily training, particularly if you prioritize plush comfort.
 Meanwhile, the Evo SL is lighter and offers more energetic responsiveness, allowing for snappier workouts and even racing.
+The NOVABLAST 5 still has some bounce, but its overall design and geometry mean it's more geared towards easier runs.

 adidas Adizero Boston 12